Ben Brown (American football): Las Vegas Raiders

 On January 16, 2024, Brown signed a reserve/future contract with the Las Vegas Raiders.
 He was waived on August 27, and re-signed to the practice squad.

 New England Patriots

-On October 10, 2024, Brown was signed to the New England Patriots active roster off the Raiders practice squad.
+On October 10, 2024, Brown was signed to the New England Patriots' active roster off the Raiders practice squad.
 He made his first NFL career start at center, in Week 6 against the Houston Texans.

+On December 23, 2025, Brown signed a two-year, $6.6 million contract extension with the Patriots.

+Personal life

+Brown is the seventh member of his family to play for the Rebels.
+Brown's grandfather Allen Brown also played professional football with the Green Bay Packers, winning Super Bowl I and Super Bowl II.